John H. Geiger: The American Legion

 Geiger joined The American Legion before leaving active service in 1945, becoming Illinois Commander in 1960 and National Commander in 1971.
 His tenure as National Commander was marked with his campaign for better healthcare for veterans and opposition to blanket amnesty for draft dodgers.
 He was also a staunch defender of presidential power during the Vietnam war saying, "Any limitations on the ability of the president as commander in chief to conduct military operations in southeast Asian would endanger the lives of our fighting men and make more difficult the achievement of a just peace".
 He believed those who objected to President Richard Nixon's war policies were" divisive and defeatist and likely to encourage Hanoi in its demands".
 On March 1, 1971, he spoke before the United States Senate Subcommittee on Administrative Practice and Procedure of the Committee on Judiciary on The American Legion's opposition to draft dodging, he believed amnesty would devastate morale of those who served in the war and dishonored the memory of the dead.
 A large project of his was the Three Letter Campaign as he advised each member of the legion to write three letters: one to their congressman and one to each senator.
 The purpose of the campaign was to improve the GI Bill for veterans of Vietnam.
 He later served on the National Commander's Advisory Committee from 1978 to 1999.

 Personal life

-John Geiger had a wife named Vivienne DeBaets Geiger who died in 1992, a companion named Florence Tanka, six children, 10 grand children and four great grandchildren.
+John Geiger had a wife named Vivienne DeBaets Geiger who died in 1992, a companion named Florence Tanka, and six children.